 However, there are still many questions to be answered before you start searching for a solution.
 For example, what is the best age for your kids to start learning to code?
 How do we choose the most appropriate language?
 What resources are there for you and your kids to take advantage of?
 At the end of the day, we have to ask ourselves, how do we as parents help them learn to code?
 You might be able to find answers here in this blog – Coding for Kids: The Ultimate Guide for Parents.

 The Coding games for kids is one of the most effective, cost-efficient and family-friendly ways to teach kids computer programming, especially when some of the games are free.
 It’s worth trying!
 Which one of nine recommended coding games for kids is your favorite?
 Let us know!

 mBot is an ideal educational robot toy for beginners, children, or adults, to build with and code.
 It has four expansion ports and can connect to more than 100 types of electronic modules.
 This makes it possible for users to create hundreds of different “robots.”
 With mBot, coding for kids can become a play time by simply dragging, dropping, and combining command blocks using the Makeblock app.

 2. mBot Mega

-The Makeblock mBot Mega is an advanced 2-in-1 robot kit and electronic kit.
+Makeblock mBot Mega is an advanced 2-in-1 robot kit and electronic kit.
 It is equipped with mecanum omnidirectional wheels and is based on the powerful Mega AT2560.
-This allows you to connect to more than 10 servos, 4 stepper motors, and 8 DC motors. mBot Mega is equiped with 7 sensors, 4WD mecanum wheels, and 1 Bluetooth module.
+This allows you to connect to more than 10 servos, 4 stepper motors, and 8 DC motors. mBot Mega is equipped with 7 sensors, 4WD mecanum wheels, and 1 Bluetooth module.
 It is ideal for Arduino beginners and pros for learning electronics, robotics, and programming languages.

 3. mBot Ultimate